Sluthsaber95/youtube_video_player_clone/specs.md

 + While the video is pause, I want scrub forward and backwards at specified points of the video
 + I want to Pause and Play the video, via the Play/Pause button
 + I want to Pause and Play the video, by clicking on the screen
-+ I want to replay the same video

 ### Volume
 + I want to mute and unmute my video